 What Is IT Consulting?

 Consulting is when a business brings in an outside person with expertise in a specific field to help objectively evaluate where the company is and to design a plan that helps it achieve its goals.
 So, what is IT consulting, then?
 In IT consulting, the consultant does exactly that, but with a specific focus on the business’s technology infrastructure.

-Often a company brings in an IT consultant to work with the internal IT staff to offer advice and insights from a fresh perspective.
+Often a company brings in an IT consultant to work with the internal IT staff and offer advice and insights from a fresh perspective.
 They may design systems, suggest hardware and software to invest in, or identify security risks.
 The consultant may even help the company connect with other specialists who can assist with the project.

 Robert Douglas, president of PlanetMagpie Consulting, an IT consulting firm, explains that, ultimately, all IT consulting is based around a business need, and those needs can cover “anything and everything” IT-related.
-The consultant could work with the client for a short time (which computers should we buy) or long-term (how do we defend against phishing and ransomware attacks).
+The consultant could work with the client for a short time (which computers should we buy?) or long-term (how do we defend against phishing and ransomware attacks?).